 Print Enable or Disable the printing.
 Double Buffering The double buffering setting is ON by default.
 Enable double buffering to print without product delay.
 Disable double buffering if an external host controls the printing to prevent print delay.
 Disable this feature during the following modes: Special Print mode, External Message Select and Auto Encoder.
+Note: When double buffering is off, delay is needed to build image.
+Print warnings should be enabled to aid in printer setup.
 Shaft Encoder Source Set the shaft encoder to Internal option for a fixed line speed.
 Set to External option for use with a compatible shaft encoder where the line speed is variable.
 Note: If external shaft encoder is selected, the user has to also enter the encoder type (non-quadrature, A then B, or B then A).
 Set to Auto Encoder for use when speed of the product changes, because the product slips on the conveyor.
 Photocell Source The print is activated from the source External 1 (standard-connection option), or External 2.
 Note: An option of "None" is also available in the Photocell Source field.
 Print Acknowledge Sends a signal to an external control system (normally through the connector COMM1).
 There are four options.
 1. Off The print acknowledge signal is not sent.
 2. After Compile After the update of any dynamic information like Clock Codes or counter information in the message is printed, the print acknowledge character is sent.
+3. After Print After the message is printed, the print acknowledge character is sent.
+4. Both After the message is compiled and printed, the print acknowledge character is sent Print ACK ASCII code Sets the ASCII character code (0 to 255) sent to the control system.
+Throw distance You must enter the distance that is set between the printhead and the product.